ibrahimbhatti01/Practice_Fundamentals_of_Programming_with_Cpp/CS201 Practice Q's by Mam Minahil.md

 		while(getline(myFile, line)){

 //			stringstream will parse the string line.
-//			in this method original string will be remained unmodified.
+//			in this method original string will be remained unmodified. as strtok() modifies the original string.
+//			ss is a stringstream object.
 			stringstream ss(line);

-//			writing out name into name and salary into salary
+//			writing out name into name and salary into salary.
 			ss >> name;
 			ss >> salary;